gtrevorrow/OCI-CLI-Tools/QUICKSTART.md

 - "Could not determine profile name": provide `--profile-name` or `--profile` or add a named section.
 - Token not refreshing: check presence/permissions of `~/.oci/sessions/<profile>/refresh_token`.
 - Encrypted refresh token but no passphrase supplied: provide env var or prompt flag.
+- Encrypted refresh token error: supply passphrase again (env or prompt) to unlock.
+- Authorization errors: verify redirect URI registration & exact client_id/client_secret.
+- Browser fails to open: copy the logged `Auth URL:` manually or run `open <URL>` on macOS.

 ## Security Notes
 - Refresh token is sensitive; prefer encryption at rest.
 - Session token lifetime capped at 60 minutes; refresh loop clamps interval.
 - Passphrase derivation uses PBKDF2-HMAC-SHA256 (200k iterations) for a balanced cost.
+Additional considerations:
+- Avoid committing `woci_manager.ini` if it contains a `client_secret`.
+- Tokens are never logged; only the authorization URL is printed.
+- Refresh token rotation: Some providers rotate refresh tokens; script saves new one if returned.

 ## Exit Codes
 - 0  Wrapper succeeded and underlying OCI command exited 0